 You can connect to the SQL Server instance in the container from outside the container by using various command line and GUI tools on the host or remote computers.
 See the Connect and Query topic in the SQL Server on Linux documentation.

-- ACCEPT_EULA confirms acceptance of the End-User Licensing Agreement.
+- ACCEPT_EULA confirms your acceptance of the End-User Licensing Agreement.

 - For issues with or questions about this image, please contact us through a GitHub issue.